22 Mar Knowing the Difference Between Hemp and Marijuana

 What is Hemp?

 Hemp is a cannabis plant that is harvested commercially for its seeds and stalks.
-Its seeds and stalks are used to produce a number of products: including food, nutritional supplements, medicine, body care products, paper, textiles, building materials, plastic composites, and even biofuels.
+Its seeds and stalks are used to produce a number of products: including food, wellness products, body care products, paper, textiles, building materials, plastic composites, and even biofuels.

 Because it thrives under natural conditions, hemp is typically grown outside, with both male and female plants sown closely together to encourage wind pollination and increase seed production.
 The hemp plant grows sturdy and tall, up to 2 to 4 meters in height, without the need for herbicides or pesticides.